dilapitan/amia-program-beneficiaries/README.md

 ```

 3. Create `.env` under the `client` folder, and copy the contents of the `env-example`.

    > The `VUE_APP_UNDER_CONSTRUCTION` variable is just a variable that tells the Vue app if the application should be under maintenance.

+4. Create a file called `firebaseConfig.js` under the `client/src/firebase` and copy the contents of the `firebaseConfig.example.js`.
+And update the `firebaseConfig.js` with your Firebase details.

 ## How to use the Application